-Changing the position of any front panel mounted programming DIP switch (except the Frequency switches) resets the detector.
-Changes made to any of the Delay and/or Extension Timing DIP switches do not reset the detector.
+Changing the position of any of an individual channel's front panel mounted programming DIP switches (except the Frequency switches) resets the channel.
+Changes made to any of the channel's Delay and/or Extension Timing DIP switches do not reset the channel.

-The detector is also reset by pressing the front panel mounted reset push button or by the return of power after a power loss.
+The detector is reset by pressing the front panel mounted reset push button or by the return of power after a power loss.